-Building credibility in the financial world is of the utmost importance before applying for a mortgage.
+Creditworthiness in the financial world is of the utmost importance when you are trying to be pre-approved for a mortgage.

 Having a high credit score, little existing debt, and a good chunk of cash for a down payment will impress lenders, and ultimately unlock the best loan terms and interest rates.

 Lenders will use specific formulas to determine how good you are at managing money and the amount of risk associated with the potential loan.